Bmajor1997/Github_portfolio/Test-Automation/daisy_validation/README.md

 ## Project Overview

-DAISY Validation demonstrates an automated approach to verifying accessible document output using Python and Playwright.
-The project validates that a DAISY output can be generated successfully and supports quality review by checking whether the conversion workflow reaches the expected result.
+DAISY Validation demonstrates an automated approach to verifying accessible document conversion using Python and Playwright.
+The project performs an end-to-end document conversion workflow, downloads the generated DAISY package, validates the package structure, and compares the converted content against the original source document to verify conversion accuracy.

-This project supports quality assurance by creating a repeatable validation process for an accessibility-focused document format.

 ## Why I Built This

-DAISY is an accessible document format used to support structured reading experiences.
-Validating DAISY output requires more than confirming that a conversion button was clicked; the workflow must confirm that the output is generated and available for review.
+DAISY is a structured accessibility format used by individuals who rely on assistive technologies for reading digital content.
+Verifying a successful conversion requires more than confirming that the conversion completed—it also requires validating the generated package structure and ensuring the converted content accurately represents the source document.

-I built this automation to reduce repetitive manual validation and support consistent testing of DAISY conversion behavior.

 ## Project Objectives

+- Validate end-to-end DAISY document conversion.
-- Validate successful DAISY output generation.
+- Verify DAISY package generation.
+- Confirm required DAISY package files are present.
+- Validate downloaded package integrity.
+- Compare converted content against the original document.
+- Detect conversion failures through automated validation.

+## How it Works

+The automation performs the following workflow:

+1. Upload a source PDF document.
+2. Start the document conversion process.
-- Verify that DAISY can be selected as an output format.
+3. Select DAISY as the target output format.
-- Confirm the conversion workflow completes.
+4. Complete the conversion workflow.
-- Identify failures during DAISY processing.
-- Create a repeatable workflow for accessible document output testing.
+5. Download the generated DAISY ZIP package.
+6. Validate the ZIP archive structure.
+7. Verify required DAISY package files exist.
+8. Compare the converted content against the original source document.
+9. Report validation results.

 The following example demonstrates the core DAISY output validation logic.
 After the DAISY ZIP file is downloaded, the automation verifies that the output is a valid ZIP archive, checks for required DAISY package files, confirms files are not empty, and compares source document text against the generated DAISY content.